MamyNova69/instagram_downloader.py/README.md

 This script works with windows and python 3.10
 It should works also with mac computer and linux but I didn't tested it.
+It is far from perfect but serve as a POC

 ### Python Installation